StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/customize_config.md

 {% endtabs %}

 {% hint style="info" %}
-For the Rancher Observability `api` service, environment variables will override [custom configuration set using `config`](customize_config.md#custom-configuration-for-stackstate-api).
+For the SUSE Observability `api` service, environment variables will override [custom configuration set using `config`](customize_config.md#custom-configuration-for-stackstate-api).
 {% endhint %}

-* Full details on the naming of all the different services can be found in the [Rancher Observability Helm chart readme](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate-k8s).
+* Full details on the naming of all the different services can be found in the [SUSE Observability Helm chart readme](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate-k8s).
 * Find more details on [customizing authentication](../../security/authentication/README.md).